 Once in Exchange Admin Center, select Message Trace in the Mail flow tab.

 In the Message Trace tool, enter the search parameters – in this case, enter the sender and recipient addresses.

 Message Trace tool supports wildcard searches and many other features.
 For more information about Message Trace see TechNet for more assistance.

 After retrieving results and clicking Details, you’ll see more information like this in the Message Trace Summary:

-If FOPE received the message and appears to have attempted delivery, in most cases the next step is to understand if the next system received the delivery or not.
-In either case, however, it may be necessary to run troubleshooting and tracking tools on the receiving end to determine the reason for failure.
+If the message was handed off, it may be necessary to run troubleshooting and tracking tools on the receiving end to determine the reason for failure.

 Assuming that you still have not solved the issue with the data you've collected, this is about as far as you can go right now from the sending side.
 If you just sent your message, you will need to give it some time to arrive or timeout.
-If the message times out inside of FOPE, then you will get a notification and be able to skip to the troubleshooting notifications section.
+If you get a notification you should skip to the troubleshooting notifications section.
 If, however, you do not receive a notification, then you should contact the receiving side to have them perform message tracking.
 You will need to provide them with To and From information, as well as an approximate Date and time.
 In most cases, the remote side should be able to provide you with information to help you make sure your message got past their anti-spam defenses, when it was received, and if it was delivered.